dvdplm/polyparent/README.markdown

       end
     end

 Now you have an issue though.
 When processing requests to `PhoneNumbersController` you have no way of knowing where to attach the new `PhoneNumber`.
-How can you avoid havoing two different controlelr actions doing exactly the same thing?
+How can you avoid havoing two different controller actions doing exactly the same thing?
 Or even worse, having two different controllers, one dealing with `PhoneNumber`s associated to `Customer`s and the other to `Location`s?

 Let's look at how the 'normal' controller actions would look.